 Which is the most popular type of commercial roofing in the US?

 The Single-ply membranes undoubtedly steal a march over other types because they are essentially factory manufactured flexible membranous sheets that can be heated, cooled, solidified and set in place quickly without involving major adjustments.
 EPDM, TPO or PVC roofing alternatives fall under this category.
 Their advantage is that they are lasting and cost-effective.

 Why is EPDM roofing so much in use?

-Ethylene propylene diene monomer, popularly known as EPDM is a thermoset single ply rubbery sheet like roofing material primarily made of ethylene and propylene.
+Ethylene propylene diene monomer, popularly known as EPDM is a thermoset single ply rubbery sheet-like roofing material primarily made of ethylene and propylene.
 Suitable for roofs with lower slopes, it comes in large rolls that are seamed together using special adhesives and tapes.
-It is very easy to install, and lasts far longer than its generous company warranty of 50 years.
+It is straightforward to install and lasts far longer than its generous company warranty of 50 years.

 What makes EPDM roofing more cost effective compared to others?